catalyst-fp7/documents/interoperability/interoperability.md

 Some new techniques are emerging, but we will need to balance forward thinking and flexibilty with ease of implementation, browser compatibility, and pragmatism.
 Instead of trying to find (or worse, define) a universal standard, we will define a variety of means to achieve varying levels of support.

+### Fully client-side widgets

+The simplest widget is a purely client-side visualization widget, simply a snippet of HTML with javascript.
+This can be done using [W3C Web widgets](http://www.w3.org/standards/techs/widgets) or maybe the emerging [W3C Web components](http://www.w3.org/TR/components-intro/), as described [here](http://www.html5rocks.com/en/tutorials/webcomponents/imports/).
+Such a widget would need to receive a configuration from the platform, giving the initial REST and/or SPARQL endpoint; it would then get its data by navigating the object graph from that endpoint.

+#### Example widget

+So, for example, a simple client-side widget that wanted to display the social graph using [D3](http://d3js.org) would go through the following steps:

+1. The Catalyst platform would obtain a snippet of HTML including Javascript requirements and the name of an initialization function.
+2. It would insert the HTML snippet in an appropriate `div` element.
+3. It would call that function with the main endpoint to the catalyst platform.
+4. The widget code would use it to obtain the endpoint(s) to the user and message data graphs.
+5. It would then obtain the user and message data through those endpoints.
+6. It would convert the JSON-LD data obtained into another data format that is expected by the visualization libraries.
+(A library such as [Stapling](https://github.com/WelcomWeb/Stapling) may be useful for generic JSON transformations.)
+7. Finally, it would insert the graph in the HTML snippet.

 ### Widgets with a server component

-The simplest <!-- Isn't the next one the simplest case?
-This is actually quite involved! --> widget would have a server component, which could receive a request on a known endpoint, and return visualization data.
+A different scenario would involve a server component, which could receive a request on a known endpoint, and return visualization data.
 The server would have to get the graph data that is to be visualized: either the json-ld graph could be part of the request, or the location of a REST or SPARQL endpoint on the platform server where the visualization server could get the data.
 This raises classical cross-origin data issues: If the widget code is hosted on the visualization server, it would require an authorization token to access the platform data, and vice-versa.